ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_s3_groups - if `policies` is None module should no longer fail
+  - na_ontap_volume_efficiency -- Missing fields in REST get should return None and not crash module.

 ### Added REST support to existing modules
   - na_ontap_net_subnet - added REST support.